Alexandre-Kolobov/Project_7/README.md

 	3)Now you are ready to execute the program.

 How to use it:
-	There are two programs bruteforce.py and optimized.py:
+	There are two programs bruteforce.py and optimized.py.
 		1) bruteforce.py tests all solution and find the best one.
 It works with csv files.
 			It is precise but execution time is long.
 			To launch in your command line "python bruteforce.py /YOUR_CSV_FILE"

 		2) optimized.py uses gluton algorithm to find the near the best solution .
 It works with csv files.
-			It is near precise but execution time is fast.
+			It is near precise but execution time is long.
-			To launch in your command line "python optimized.py /YOUR_CSV_FILE"
+			To launch in your command line "python bruteforce.py /YOUR_CSV_FILE"